haroldiedema/luxlang/README.md

 * **Native Interop:** Easily bind TypeScript/JavaScript functions to the VM.
 * **Safe Scoping:** Variables are function-scoped; no accidental global leaks.
 * **State Persistence:** VM state can be imported & exported.
+* **Modules:** Support for reusable script modules.
+* **Comprehensions:** Array and Object comprehensions for concise data transformations.

+Take a look at the fixture files in the `tests/VM/Fixtures` directory for a complete list of fixture files in Markdown format that demonstrate the language features.

 ---